-We launched in 2012 by a small group of Christians to alleviate pressures felt both by GP surgeries and the church, due to the worsening mental health crisis.
-The project is a positive response to lengthy waiting lists for appointments and the limited resources available to those who need help immediately.
-We work directly alongside GPs and mental health teams to offer support that isn’t time-limited; we simply help people on a day-to-day basis and we do it for as long as they need.
+We launched in 2012 by a small group of Christians to alleviate pressures felt both by local GP surgeries and the church, due to the worsening mental health crisis.
+Since the pandemic and moving online, we have been able to work with people all over the UK and internationally, and have continued to offer an online service.
+The charity is a positive response to lengthy waiting lists for appointments and the limited resources available to those who need help quickly.
+We work directly with Berkshire Consultant Psychiatrist Dr Abrar Hussain at the Circle Hospital Reading, and the Royal Berkshire, Dunedin, and Circle Hospital Pain Clinics, as well as other external agencies to offer the best support we can that isn’t time-limited; we simply help people on a day-to-day open-ended basis.

-It has always been our aim to aid both the church and healthcare practitioners simultaneously, and whilst the charity has a Christian foundation, we are clinically qualified and accredited and work with people with any faith or none.
-As we have grown over the past few years people have come to us via various routes; including from GPs, social services, church leaders, and by self-referrals.
-We have seen the programme successfully meet the needs of those who are often the hardest to support, offering quality and effective rehabilitation.
+Whilst the charity has a Christian foundation, we are clinically qualified and accredited and work with people of any faith or none.
+People have come to us via various routes; including by self-referral.
+We have seen the charity successfully meet the needs of those who are often the hardest to support, offering quality and effective rehabilitation.

 Registered charity No. 1151004

-Our programmes involve change and require commitment.
-Group work will look at understanding coping methods, negative thought patterns and patterns of behaviour through relationships with others; understanding familiar patterns of behaviour, and supporting one another with new tools to bring about change.
+Therapy involves change and require commitment.
+Group Therapy looks at understanding coping methods, negative thought patterns and patterns of behaviour through relationships with others; understanding familiar patterns of behaviour, and supporting one another with new tools to bring about change.
 We aim to equip people with new strategies to respond positively to distressing memories and trauma, setting realistic goals with each individual for the upcoming days, weeks, and months to come.
-All of this is done within a safe environment within which everyone supports each other as we try to achieve our set goals.
+All of this is done within a safe environment on-line, within which everyone supports each other in the process of recovery.

 "BUT IS IT FOR ME?"

-We know that for some people, change can seem very daunting and a lifestyle is certainly hard to change overnight.
-Because we recognise this, we want to provide a space where everyone feels welcomed, loved, and valued at the very least.
-It is this part of our Christian ethos that forms the base for how we run the recovery programme – that everyone is loved and has a life worth living.
+We know that for some people, change can seem very daunting and a long-term lifestyle is hard to change overnight.
+Because we recognise this, we want to provide a space where everyone feels welcomed and accepted at the very least.
+It is this part of our Christian ethos that forms the basis for how we work – that everyone is treated with respect and has a life worth living.

 We want to provide affordable therapy for everyone, so we operate a sliding scale of fees.
-We also work with health insurance plans.
+We also work with health insurance plans (AXA and Aviva).

-If you are interested to know what past attendees of the recovery programme thought, please click here to read more.
+If you are interested to know what some of our past clients have said, please click here to read more.